hucik14/rational-linkages/docs/source/index.rst

 The source code is available as `Gitlab repository`_ hosted by UIBK.
 The *installation instructions* can be found in the :ref:`installation manual<installation>`.

+Since the self-hosted repository does not allow external users to create issues, please, use the `external issue tracker`_ hosted on Github for submitting **issues** and **feature requests**.

+In case of other questions or contributions, please, email the author at: daniel.huczala@uibk.ac.at

 .. toctree::
    :maxdepth: 2